 2019 Revision of the World Language Standards

 The IQC has recommended the guidelines for the revision of the standards to the SBE, who will act on the guidelines on January 18-19, 2018.
-The 2019 WL Standards will have goals aligned to other content standards:
+The 2019 WL Standards will have goals aligned with other content standards:

 - Support multilingualism for CA's unique and diverse student population